chyu1302/plotly-challenge/README.md

 # plotly-challenge
-you will build an interactive dashboard to explore the Belly Button Biodiversity DataSet.
+l built an interactive dashboard to explore the Belly Button Biodiversity DataSet.